|Nutritional Guidelines (per serving)|

 Place 1 large head washed and trimmed cauliflower, right side up, in a microwaveable dish with a lid.
 Add 1/4 cup water.
 Cover and microwave on high 8 minutes.
 Let cauliflower sit, covered, in the microwave while you prepare the buttered breadcrumbs.

-Meanwhile, in a small skillet, melt 4 tablespoons butter and add 4 tablespoons finely chopped almonds, cooking slowly to brown.
-Stir in 4 tablespoons dry breadcrumbs and cook about 1 minute or until crisp.
+Meanwhile, in a small skillet, melt butter and add the finely chopped almonds, cooking slowly to brown.
+Stir in dry breadcrumbs and cook about 1 minute or until crisp.